-MT209 Tap Dance I (2)
+MT209 Tap Dance I (2 credits, 3 hours per week)

 Introduction to the basic elements of tap dancing.
 Tap technique is geared to enhance rhythm and motor skills.
 These basic elements will be used to connect several steps and movements into combinations.
 Other variations such as "soft shoe" or "clogging" will be included.